App-vNext/Polly/docs/chaos/result.md

 ## Generating outcomes

-To generate faulted outcome (result or exception), you need to specify `FaultGenerator` delegate.
-You have the following options to how you customize this delegate:
+To generate a faulted outcome (result or exception), you need to specify a `OutcomeGenerator` delegate.
+You have the following options as to how you customize this delegate:

 ### Use `OutcomeGenerator<T>` class to generate outcomes

-The `OutcomeGenerator<T>` is convenience API that allows you to specify what outcomes (results or exceptions) are to be injected.
+The `OutcomeGenerator<T>` is a convenience API that allows you to specify what outcomes (results or exceptions) are to be injected.
 Additionally, it also allows assigning weight to each registered outcome.

 <!-- snippet: chaos-outcome-generator-class -->
 ```cs